caf9/learning_log/README.md

 20-06-2022
 * Added support for environment variables.
-* Put secrets into environment variables.
+* Moved secrets into environment variables.

 19-06-2022
 * Added the option to delete individual entries.